Tanzu-Solutions-Engineering/tas-bosh-workshop-for-ops/lab_01_unresponsive-agent.md

 ```

+From this view we can clearly see that there's an issue with several of our diego cells.

 2. Now try running the bosh instances command along with the process flag to list out any processes that may be failing on the VMs